Using MetaDefender Core Server

 Kiosk can retrieve previously existing results for files by performing a hash lookup instead of uploading a file to MetaDefender for processing.

 This cannot be used in conjunction with Media Manifest since the manifest always contains the latest results.

 A maximum file size can be specified for files to be scanned by MetaDefender, all files larger than this will still be processed by Kiosk without being processed by MetaDefender.

 The files that are larger are treated as allowed.

 To reduce user time spent at the Kiosk, processing files can be offloaded to a Vault server connected to a MetaDefender Core.

 Files will be uploaded directly from Kiosk to Vault, once uploading is done, the session will complete and the user may remove their media and proceed.

-Security Rule: Core security that Vault will use to process the uploaded files
+Workflow Rule: Core workflow rule that Vault will use to process the uploaded files

 Vault Server : See 6.
 Configuring with Vault for instructions and more details